 Once you have the shapes under your fingerings, the next thing to do is start playing these scales over a drone track.
 A drone track is a backing that consists of a static root note, no specific chords so that you can practice playing chords and scales against one static root note.
 I have a drone track in the key of A up on my youtube channel if you need one.

 When I get my students to practice this exercise, I have them play up and down each scale twice, or four times each before moving on to the next.
 The only thing you need to do to make this exercise metronomic is only play two notes on the top string, rather than the usual three.
 Here's a breakdown of exactly how you want to practice the exercise.

 - First cue up the drone track you are going to play on.
 This exercise can be done in any key, and I advise doing it in all 12 keys to train your ear and fretboard knowledge.
 You can find drones in all 12 keys in my E-store.

 - Play up and down each scale a minimum of two times, and up to four times, depending on your stamina and technical ability.
 Remember only to use two notes on the top string to make it metronomic.

 - You can play this exercise in either 8th notes or 16th notes, depending on your technical ability.

 - When you are learning the fingerings for the shapes make sure you get to grips with which notes (intervals) are changing from mode to mode, this will be beneficial when you are specifically looking to target notes in solos.

 - Playing the scales like this in a parallel fashion over a drone track is good for your ear.
 Make sure you are listening to the sound of each mode.
 Internalise that sound so that when you are improvising, you can call up these sounds on the fly.

-The instructions in the lesson give you the basic outline of how to practise scales in parallel, for further explanation on this watch the video below.
+The instructions in the lesson give you the basic outline of how to practise scales in parallel, for further explanation on this watch the supporting video.